 Cultural Diversity Representative

-Equity Event Coordinator
+Equity Event and Media Coordinator

 Each year must be represented on the Committee, with at least two members being first year students.
 In the case that applicants fitting these requirements do not apply, committee structure will include representation from every year that does apply.

 The Director of Social Issues shall chair and hire the committee.
-The Chair shall be responsible for organizing the committee, running meetings and moderating the open forums.
+The Chair shall be responsible for organizing the committee, running meetings, and moderating the open forums.

 The committee will hold at least one open forum per semester where all members of the Engineering Society will be invited to share their views on the social issues within the Engineering Society.
-Anonymous minutes of these open-forums shall be taken.
+Anonymous minutes of these open forums shall be taken.

 The Director of Social Issues will be responsible for updating council on any committee progress .
-These reports shall summarize identified issues and make recommendations on how to alleviate them, and shall be made available on the Engineering Society Website.
+These reports shall summarize identified issues and make recommendations on how to alleviate them, and shall be made available on the Engineering Society website.

 Committee on External Communications